Jeeaaasus/youtube-dl/README.md

     Don't want a folder for every channel?
 Change the line with `--output` to suit your needs.

-    Don't want mp4 file?
+    Don't want mp4 files?
 Change the line with `--merge-output-format` to suit your needs.

     youtube-dl configuration options documentation: [here](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#options)